- Overview of the Newcastle Anstys

 James Ansty was born in 1846 in Bloxworth to parents James Anstey and Sarah Foster.
 In the 1861 Census the family were at Cokers Froome, Dorchester and by the 1871 Census, the family had moved to Piddlehinton in Dorset where James Ansty was a “carpenter and journeyman“.
 James Ansty married Jane Way Tuck in 1872 in Dorchester and they returned to live in Piddlehinton before moving to Boscombe Hampshire in c1876 (where they were living at Ashley Road Christchurch, Hampshire in the 1881 Census, James Ansty was still a carpenter).
 Then on 9 August 1883 at Plymouth, the entire family (James, Jane, George, Frederick, William , Florence, Henry and Maud, and their eldest son Edwin, who was listed separately as Edward) boarded the ship “Dallam Tower” bound for Sydney, New South Wales, Australia.
 The family settled in Newcastle, NSW, around a hundred miles north of Sydney, where they added again to their numbers.
 James Ansty and Jane had children:

-- George Ansty (b 1873 Piddlehinton, married Charlotte F. M. Giles in Newcastle, NSW in 1901, having children George Edward Ansty (b 1902 Newcastle, married Ethel Amelia Rea in Gundagai in 1932 (as ‘Anstey’) – they were living in Earlwood in 1935); Herbert Eric Ansty (b 1904 Newcastle, married Thelma Mary Wall in Walverley in 1930 (as ‘Anstey’) – they were living in Earlwood in 1935); Elsie M. Ansty (b 1912 Newcastle).
-They were living at Railway Street, Newcastle in 1903; George was a railway employee);
+- George Ansty (b 1873 Piddlehinton, married Charlotte Florence May Giles (known sometimes as May) in Newcastle, NSW in 1901, having children George Edward Ansty (b 1902 Newcastle, married Ethel Amelia Rea in Gundagai in 1932 (as ‘Anstey’) – they were living in Earlwood in 1935); Herbert Eric Ansty (b 1904 Newcastle, married Thelma Mary Wall in Walverley in 1930 (as ‘Anstey’) – they were living in Earlwood in 1935); Elsie May Ansty (b 1912 Newcastle, unmarried and living at Emu Street, Canterbury in 1935).
+They were living at Railway Street, Newcastle in 1903; George was a railway employee – by the 1913 Electoral Register they were at 522 Darling Street, Rozelle where he was a timekeeper.
+In 1935 George was a clerk living with his wife at Winona, Emu Street, Canterbury);

-- Frederick William Ansty (b 1875 Piddlehinton, known as ‘Fred‘, married Annie K McGilvery in Raymond Terrace, NSW in 1902, having children Cecil F. Ansty (b 1905 Wickham, known as ‘Cec‘ – a Cessnock entrepreneur and owner of a number of hotels – see below); Ethel A. Ansty (b 1909 Wickham) and another child.
-Annie died in 1912, and in 1913 Frederick, a machinist, was living at Havelock Street, Wickham.
+- Frederick William Ansty (b 1875 Piddlehinton, known as ‘Fred‘, married Annie K. McGilvery in Raymond Terrace, NSW in 1902, having children Cecil F. Ansty (b 1905 Wickham, known as ‘Cec‘ – a Cessnock entrepreneur and owner of a number of hotels – see below); Ethel A. Ansty (b 1909 Wickham) and another child.
+Annie died in 1912, and in the 1913 Electoral Roll Frederick, a machinist, was living at Havelock Street, Wickham (Maryville, Smedmore).
 In 1914 Frederick remarried Ada Rebecca Adam in Raymond Terrace, NSW (report of the wedding appears in ‘Newcastle Morning Herald and Miners’ Advocate‘ 1 August 1914 edition); however Ada too died in 1917 in Newcastle.
 Frederick, now a widower, died in 1919 after being knocked over by a car – see below);

 - William C. Ansty (b 1877 Boscombe, died 1898 Wickham, NSW);